knatten/cppquiz23/questions/354/hint.md

-One of the objects does not get destroyed
+One of the objects does not get destroyed.